cmillion/gPhoton/docs/UserGuide.md

 ####Lightcurve File Column Definitions
 **TBD:** The column definitions for the .csv output from _gAperture_ are in flux following the recent v1.10 feature update.
 Please see the .csv headers.

+**Note:** The _bgsub suffix in a column definition means that the value is background subtracted using an estimate based on an unmasked annulus.
+The _bgsub_cheese suffix means that the value is background subtracted using an estimate based on a "swiss cheese" style mask of the annulus.

 ####Calling from within the Python Interpreter
 You can also import and work with _gAperture_ and its modules from within the Python interpeter.